Pasta

 Gochujang Shrimp Cream Pasta

 Gochujang shrimp cream pasta merges fermented Korean chili paste with heavy cream into a single cohesive sauce.
-Shrimp are seared at high heat first to build a caramelized crust, then folded into the gochujang-cream mixture along with milk and garlic.
-The fermented depth of gochujang works differently from standard chili heat - it carries malty sweetness and umami that round out the dairy richness rather than clashing with it.
-Parmesan grated into the sauce adds salt and nuttiness, while reserved pasta water controls the consistency.
-The entire dish comes together in about 20 minutes, keeping the shrimp firm and the sauce glossy.
+Shrimp are seared at high heat first to develop a caramelized crust, then folded into the gochujang-cream mixture along with milk and garlic.
+The fermented depth of gochujang operates differently from straightforward chili heat: it carries malty sweetness and umami that reinforce the dairy richness rather than cutting against it, building a layered flavor the sauce would not achieve with fresh chili alone.
+Parmesan grated into the pan adds salt and nuttiness that round out the finish, while reserved pasta water lets the cook dial in the consistency.
+The result coats each strand of pasta in a glossy, spiced cream.
+The entire dish comes together in around 20 minutes, keeping the shrimp firm and the sauce smooth.

 Gorgonzola Pear Walnut Gnocchi